arnauqb/blackbirds/paper/paper.md

 including those based on the use of MCMC and neural conditional density estimators.
 Our package differs significantly, however: in contrast to `sbi`, `BlackBIRDS` provides support for both Bayesian and non-Bayesian inference methods, and permits the researcher to exploit gradients of the simulator, loss function, and/or posterior density with respect to parameters $\mathbf{\theta}$ during inference tasks.
+The same comparison applies to the the `BayesFlow` package [@radev2023bayesflow].
 `black-it` [@blit] is a further recent Python package that collects some recently developed parameter estimation methods from the agent-based modelling community; the focus of this package is, however, on non-Bayesian methods, and the package does not currently support the exploitation of simulator gradients.